mipli/sgf-parser/README.md

 A [SGF](https://www.red-bean.com/sgf/index.html) Parser for Rust.
 Supports all SGF properties, and tree branching.

+**NOTE** when converting a `GameTree` to a string we convert all charset tokens to be UTF-8, since that is the encoding for all strings in Rust.

 Using `pest` for the actual parsing part.

 # Development